zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 ### Accessible Types

-The expression language also defines a set of accessible types consisting of the primitive types and the following types from the `System` namespace.
+The expression language also defines a set of accessible types consisting of the primitive types, and the following types from the `System` namespace.

 - Math
 - Convert